Find Affordable College Courses

 11 Yearly Graduations

 The 9th most popular school in the country for construction engineering tech majors who are seeking their master's degree is Thomas Jefferson University.
 Each year, around 8,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $41,900 per year, while in-state graduate students, on average, pay $22,068 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to construction engineering tech majors at Thomas Jefferson University.
+The average in-state tuition for full-time undergraduates is $44,400 per year, while in-state graduate students, on average, pay $23,202 per year.
+During the most recent year for which we have data, 11 people received their master's degree in construction engineering tech from Thomas Jefferson University.
+Of these students, 44% were women and 11% were members of underrepresented racial-ethnic groups.
+Thomas Jefferson University construction engineering tech graduates who receive their master's degree go on to jobs earning a median salary of $88,436.

 #10